Thermodynamic Limits of Physical Intelligence: Thermodynamic Limits and Trade-offs in Energy--Information Efficiency

 \subsection{Bounded Memory and Periodic Reset}

-A practical AI agent typically has a finite reusable memory and operates in repeated interactions (episodes).
-To fairly measure bits learned or control exerted, one often considers performance per episode or per unit time in steady state (a closed-cycle regime).
-Under these conditions, each bit of lasting information must eventually be encoded in physical degrees of freedom that are reused, and extraneous information must be discarded to avoid saturating memory.
-This leads to an unavoidable Landauer-scaled energetic cost per reliably reusable bit \emph{on average}.
-Concretely, in an idealized closed-cycle limit with fixed reliability and resolution conventions, a natural benchmark scale is on the order of
+In practice, an AI agent has finite reusable memory and operates in repeated episodes (closed-cycle).
+Each lasting bit must be encoded in reused degrees of freedom and extraneous information discarded; this entails an unavoidable Landauer-scaled cost per reusable bit (Corollary~\ref{cor:closed_cycle_epiplexity_limit}).
+Similarly, empowerment per joule is bounded because the actuation interface must be restored to realize the same control capacity.

-where the inequality follows under the closed-cycle assumptions in Corollary~\ref{cor:closed_cycle_epiplexity_limit}.
-Translating this thermodynamic limit into a bound on $\eta_{\mathcal{E}}=\Delta \mathcal{I}/E_{\mathrm{cons}}$ requires the energy-accounting conventions in Eq.~\eqref{eq:energy_balance}; in regimes where $E_{\mathrm{cons}}\approx Q_{\mathrm{diss}}$ the same Landauer-scale limit applies up to the stated approximation.
-Similarly, empowerment per joule is bounded in repeated operation because the environment and/or the agent's actuation interface often has to be restored or maintained (directly or indirectly) to realize the same control capacity again.

 Because learning and control draw on shared energy budgets in closed-loop operation, systems may exhibit trade-offs between high $\eta_{\mathcal{E}}$ and high $\eta_{\mathcal{C}}$; reporting both metrics makes such trade-offs visible.